pynamodb/PynamoDB/docs/backup_restore.rst

     Thread.load("thread_backup.json")

-Alternatively, you can also load the contents from a string.
+Alternatively, you can also load the contents from a JSON string or from a list of JSON strings:

 .. code-block:: python

     Thread.loads(content)

+    ...

+    threads = [Thread.loads(item) for item in content]